-Just one year after being recruited into the Royal Marines, Liam’s dreams of a long military career were cut short by a serious back injury during training.
-Then the 24-year-old from North West England found a new ambition to become a professional dog handler.
-With employment support from The Poppy Factory and funding from two naval charities, his new career is now within reach.
+Just one year after being recruited into the Royal Marines, Liam’s dreams of a long military career were cut short by a serious back injury.
+Then the 24-year-old from North West England decided to turn his love of dogs into a new career.
+On Employability Day, Liam tells how employment support from The Poppy Factory and funding from two naval charities helped him access training and then launch his own business.

 Liam said: “I always said I wanted to be a soldier and there are photos of me dressed in uniform from when I was little.
 I was 21 when I joined the Royal Marines.
 But one year into my time as a recruit, I ended up getting injured in training.
 There’s an exercise where you dig trenches to test your grit.
 After seven or eight hours of straight digging, I tried to stand up but I couldn’t.
 I was hunched up with a lower back injury.

 “After that it was a year of rehab.
 Then they said there wasn’t a whole lot left that they could do, and I was medically discharged in October 2019.
 It was very disappointing because I was hoping for a long career in the military.

 “I have good days and bad days with my injury.
 On some days I can go all day thinking it’s getting better.
 On other days I’ll wake up and feel very stiff and find it’s painful to bend in certain directions.